• Blog

 The phrasing "to film" is important to recognize, as the verb form is imperative to how our three terms have become interchangeable.
 The term originates from the medium used to capture motion pictures.

 Film (film stock), a thin layer of light-sensitive material typically made of celluloid, was the predominant medium for shooting films until the early 2010s.
 With the advent of the digital era, making a film with film became a sought-after luxury that directors had to fight for, rather than it being a conventional norm.
-However, much like how a painter uses paint to make a painting, this format has led to the term 'film' being used to refer to motion pictures as a complete entity and the act of capturing a motion picture.
+However, much like how a painter uses paint to make a painting, this format has led to the term "film" being used to refer to motion pictures as a complete entity and the act of capturing a motion picture.

 Contrast that with "Avengers: Age of Ultron," which many would consider a movie (including famed director Martin Scorsese).

-While the term 'video' originally referred to the electronic process of recording digital or analog signals to produce visual images, it has evolved significantly beyond its initial concept.
-In modern language, 'video' may encompass more meanings than both 'film' and 'movie' combined.
+While the term "video" originally referred to the electronic process of recording digital or analog signals to produce visual images, it has evolved significantly beyond its initial concept.
+In modern language, "video" may encompass more meanings than both "film" and "movie" combined.

-For example, if you were born between the 1980s and just before the turn of the millennium, you might associate video more with home tape-based formats like Betamax or MiniDV, or more commonly, the VHS (video home system) tapes, rather than video broadcasting.
+For example, if you were born between the 1980s and just before the turn of the millennium, you might associate video more with home tape-based formats like Betamax or MiniDV, or more commonly, the VHS (video home system) tapes rather than video broadcasting.

 Today, video has taken on several new meanings in the context of digital media.
 Quite like how a floppy disk is commonly used as a save icon, despite being as outdated as a VHS, video is the common term used when referring to any form of digital visual media with motion.

-The interchangeability of the term video, as well as the confusion, typically arises when it comes to the practice of making films.
-For example, let’s look at Darren Aronofsky’s 2010 film "Black Swan."
 While most of the film was shot on traditional 16mm film, there was a moment of guerrilla filmmaking (shooting on location without permission and incognito) using a Canon 7D — a DSLR camera that can be purchased for a few hundred dollars on eBay.
 How did they film on the Canon 7D?
-Well, they used 'video' mode.
+Well, they used "video" mode.

 Video via Joaquinn Salinas